HarmonicTons/leagueImpacts/README.md

 The raw impact is never used like so.
 We first calculate the *relative impact*:
 <img src="http://i.imgur.com/LxBD9w9.png" height="180" />
 This allow us to work on more significant numbers.
-For instance the relative Impact on Teemo would be 1.6%.
+For instance the relative Impact on Shyvana would be 1.6%.

 Each game of league of legends count 10 champions.
 Because of that a champion cannot have a relative impact of more than 1/9.
 To neglect this effect and allow the Impact to go from -1 to +1 we introduce this new formula for the *Impact*:
 <img src="http://i.imgur.com/r8mMryu.png" height="70" />